-While CCRI does not offer formal special education services, students may request tutors, mentors, and workshops through the Student Success Center and can receive assistance with many kinds of writing projects by utilizing the Writing Center.
+While CCRI does not offer formal special education services, students may request tutors, mentors, and workshops through the The Tutoring Center and can receive assistance with many kinds of writing projects by utilizing the Writing Center.
 Academic advising and career and educational counseling are available for students.
 Personal counseling is also available at Advising for students experiencing personal difficulties as they relate to their academic success.
 Classroom accommodations are provided through the office of Disability Services and are made on a case-by-case basis based on the documentation provided to the college by the student.

 In order to receive accommodations, students with disabilities must provide documentation which contains comprehensive assessment of a disability.
 These would be the evaluations performed that determined a particular disability which may have enabled a student to receive an IEP or 504 plan.
 IEPs and 504 plans alone are not adequate documentation for college.
 Please refer to the Guidelines to Documentation section of this website for specific documentation requirements for various disabilities.